mverteuil/alminac/CONTRIBUTING.md

 :+1: Firstly, thanks for reading this document.
 It's a good sign that you have the right kind of attitude for a person who contributes to this project.

-Thanks for your interest in improving Alminac.
-Here are some points to get you
+Here are some points to get you started:
-started:

 1. The main branch is `master`.
 The `master` branch is reserved for deployable code and nothing that isn't deployable belongs there.